Sereg20/Task_Center/SCC_config/2 Mapping/README.md

 ![Cloud To On-Premise tab](./Images/1.2.1.png "Cloud To On-Premise tab")

-3. Add a new mapping by clicking **Add** button Under **Access Control** tab
+3. On **Access Control** tab, add a new mapping by clicking **Add** button

 ![Add mapping button](./Images/1.3.1.png "Add mapping button")

 - Choose **ABAP System** as Back-end Type
 - Choose **HTTPS** as Protocol
 - Specify your backend system's Internal Host and Internal Port
-- Keep Virtual Host** and Virtual Port the same
+- Keep Virtual Host and Virtual Port the same
 - Choose **X.509 Certificate (Strict Usage)** as Principal type
 - Choose **Use Internal Host** as Host in request Header
 - Click **Finish** button

-As a result, mapping to your SAp S4HANA On-Premise system was added
+As a result, mapping to your SAP S4HANA On-Premise system has been added

 ![mapping](./Images/1.3.2.png "mapping")